vivianu2001/OOP.ASSIGNMENT2/README.md

 <img width="757" alt="Screen Shot 2023-01-04 at 0 12 02" src="https://user-images.githubusercontent.com/118671563/210451345-abf77014-9f00-49c2-9a07-801f4f6f4af9.png">

+The total run time can change few ,depending on machine.

 While creating many files with many lines thread pool is good idea to mange all files reading.Above in the example the threadpool much efficient.
 But when we create small number of files the time of thread pool not much efficient.